-Freshman YearEnroll in liberal arts requirements; concentrate on Chemistry, Mathematics and entry-level Biology and/or Exercise Science courses.
+Freshman YearEnroll in liberal arts requirements; concentrate on Chemistry, Mathematics and entry-level Biology and/or Exercise and Health Science courses.

 Junior YearStudents must declare a major during their junior year.
 After four semesters, students should have decided whether to pursue a pre-medical or pre-health care profession.
 Those who pursue the latter should continue with the ExSci core and select appropriate electives from the ExSci curriculum.
 Students must consult a pre-health care professions advisor and investigate the various health care professional options, concentrating on that profession’s graduate school requirements for application.

 All pre-health care professions students will present a senior research paper or project as well as do volunteer work or internship within the chosen profession.
 Complete Graduate Record Examination (GRE) and prepare graduate applications.